-Last month two of the biggest earthquakes in decades rocked Central and Southern California.
+Last month, two of the biggest earthquakes in decades rocked Central and Southern California.
 I was with my brother and his family during both earthquakes.
 They were sort of fun… and long.
 They lasted at least a minute.
 Had the epicenter been in a major city the damage would probably have been extensive.

-As a former homeschooling Dad, I’ve followed with interest the public collapse of Josh Harris’ 5-point Calvinist “faith”… although, to be consistent, in Josh’s case, God elected his faith to collapse.
-(Calvinist humor) Then after Josh’s announcement, Marty Sampson, the Hillsong worship leader and song writer, tweeted that he had lost his faith too.
+As a former homeschooling Dad, I’ve followed with interest the public collapse of Josh Harris’ 5-point Calvinist “faith”.
+Although, to be consistent, in Josh’s case, God elected his faith to collapse (Calvinist humor).
+Then, after Josh’s announcement, Marty Sampson, the Hillsong worship leader and song writer, tweeted that he had lost his faith too.

 I suspect we’ll be seeing a lot more of this sort of thing, high profile people abandoning their faith, and I think it’s important that we see these things correctly and respond accordingly.

+Do you know why 11 of 12 apostles and hundreds or thousands of followers of Jesus were martyred before the end of the 1st century?
 Because they knew “Whom” they had believed.
 They knew Him.
-The most important thing was the who question not the what.
-Clearly some of what they believed changed over time.
+The most important thing was the who question not the what question because clearly some of what they believed changed over time.

-It’s important that we provide space for people to wrestle with tough questions.
-But it’s more important that we help people encounter the risen Lord… that they might know Him… the mystery hidden from the ages, Yeshua in them… the one in whom, they live and move and have their being.
+I think it’s important that we provide space for people to wrestle with tough questions.
+But it’s more important that we help people encounter the risen Lord… that they might know Him… the mystery hidden from the ages, Jesus in them… the one in whom, they live and move and have their being.

 The good news of the Gospel isn’t if you can a few scripted words Jesus will come into your life and be Lord.
 The good news of the Gospel is that our Triune God have included us in their life.